 We’ll have a go-round focused on a simple, straightforward question: How do you feel about what’s happening to the world?

-Speaker one: I’m a scholar of the deep state — the secret state-behind-the-state made up of elements within the Pentagon, the CIA and the multinational corporate elite.
-In the last half-dozen years the deep state has built fifteen or twenty large concentration camps in the US under FEMA’s administration.
+I’m a scholar of the deep state – the secret state-behind-the-state made up of elements within the Pentagon, the CIA and the multinational corporate elite.
+In the last half-dozen years the deep state has built 15 or 20 large concentration camps in the US under FEMA’s administration.

 Last year they issued the first Requests For Proposals for providing food services, supplies and all you’d need to operate a concentration camp.
 A law was just passed giving FEMA extraordinary powers for controlling and herding the population in the face of big, undefined disasters.